donat-konan33/AgenticWorkflow/README.md

 Below the different steps:
 - 1 -  Accepting a research topic as input.
-- 2 -  Retrieving relevant web articles using an external API. \n
+- 2 -  Retrieving relevant web articles using an external API.
-- 3 -  Summarizing the content. \n
+- 3 -  Summarizing the content.
 - 4 - Storing the results in a local file.